-This help centre article was written for our Early Educators as part of the Koru Kids Home Nursery service
+This help centre article was written for anyone thinking of applying to become a childminder in the Koru Kids' Home Nursery service

 How to sign your Early Educator contract

 You’ll receive your Early Educator contract to sign in an email sent from Dropbox Sign.

 What do I commit to as part of the contract?

 By signing your agreement you commit to providing services as a contractor for Koru Kids once you become a registered childminder with us.
 You are not employed by Koru Kids.
 If your spaces are not filled and you do not work for families, you will not earn any money.

 To fund the costs of your training and our ongoing service, we deduct 10% of the parents’ fees each month.
 We only deduct this when you earn.